• Skip to main content

 Slow Cooker Pulled BBQ Chicken

-Now I know that there are BBQ purists out there who might be a bit offended by me calling this BBQ.
-I know this, because I happen to live in the Carolinas, one of the meccas for everything BBQ (seriously, BBQ is everywhere here and folks here are serious about it).
-But sometimes, ya just wanna have some homemade BBQ.
-And if you’re like me, and lack a backyard smoker or an open pit, you can still make something delicious.
+Now I know that BBQ purists out there might be a bit offended by me calling this BBQ.
+(I know this because here where I live in North Carolina, folks are serious about their BBQ!)
+And even though we have plenty of authentic BBQ joints here, sometimes I just want to make some homemade BBQ.
+And if you’re like me, and lack a backyard smoker, you can still make something delicious.
 (Or even if you have a smoker but are looking for a convenient alternative.)
 That’s where the slow cooker comes in.

 Slow Cooker Pulled BBQ Chicken